AstroJacobLi/astrojacobli.github.io/_posts/2018-10-31-Macbook-for-Astronomy.md

 ```python
 export PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin:/root/bin
 ```

+### Play with a new Linux machine

+Accidentally I have to make a Windows machine to Linux.
+I installed Debian on that machine.
+Some tips are listed below.

+1. Originally, your account is not listed in the `sudo` group.
+You have to run `su -` so that you are switched to the `root` environment.
+After that, run `gpasswd -a jiaxuanl sudo` to add `jiaxuanli` to the `sudo` group.

 ## Install [the Tractor](https://github.com/dstndstn/tractor)

 [`the Tractor`](https://github.com/dstndstn/tractor) is a probability-based astronomical source detection & measurement tool, written by Dustin Lang and David Hogg.

 0. Make sure you have installed XCode from Mac AppStore.
 Then execute: